clij/clij.github.io/incubator/installation.md

 <a name="macos"></a>
 ## MacOS specific installation
-When using an AMD graphics card in recent Macs, you may want to turn of the option "Automatic graphics switching" under System Preferences / Energy Saver.
+When using an AMD graphics card in recent Macs, you may want to turn **OFF** the option "Automatic graphics switching" under System Preferences / Energy Saver.
 Thanks for [Tanner Fadero for finding this out]( https://forum.image.sc/t/ijm-macro-crashes-after-a-few-loops/40130/17).

 <a name="linux"></a>